 Whether or not you’ll appreciate this conclusion is going to depend a great deal on how much you have invested in the saga so far.
 The story does nothing to amend any of the flaws found in the series so far, but it also feeds very much into its audience expectations.
 In other words, this movie is not going to win any new followers, but it stands just as strong if not stronger than any of the other movies so far.

 Perhaps the most damaging part of the plot in the movie is the climax of the film.
-In many ways the saga as a whole has been leading to this inevitable face off between the Cullen clan and the Volturi coven.
-Initially this climax pays off in the form of a huge battle between the two groups that is filled with infamy and death that packs a bit of an emotional punch.
-For a moment it seemed that the movie elevated itself above its predecessors by delivering real payoff that was filled with high stakes and deadly consequences.
-Unfortunately the movie ends up taking the cowards way out by capping of the battle with a little surprise that essentially unravels any real tension this movie had going for it.
+In many ways, the saga as a whole has been leading to this inevitable face-off between the Cullen clan and the Volturi coven.
+Initially, this climax pays off in the form of a huge battle between the two groups that is filled with infamy and death that packs a bit of an emotional punch.
+For a moment it seemed that the movie elevated itself above its predecessors by delivering a real payoff that was filled with high stakes and deadly consequences.
+Unfortunately, the movie ends up taking the cowards way out by capping of the battle with a little surprise that essentially unravels any real tension this movie had going for it.
 The end to the final battle may be one of the biggest cop-outs to hit the big screen in years.
 Without being specific, the movie ensures that the series could continue if need be by giving all of the characters an escape that leads to a happy ending for all with no real impact being visible.

 The characters in the Twilight Saga has never been particularly captivating and this movie does nothing to change that.
 Edward is still incredible awkward, Jacob is still overly arrogant, and Bella is still devoid of much real emotion.
 What is even more shocking about the characters in this movie is just how many new characters are introduced in the final act.
 The Cullens go around the world to rally their friends to help them protect Renessmee which leads to several quick and underdeveloped introductions.
 Sadly none of them get more than a couple of lines despite the fact that many of them seem far more interesting than any of the main cast.